snormax/snormax.github.io/index.md

 * After several reality checks I've settled on a concept!
 * Successfully tested PRAW processes, wrote code and test cases.
-* Still need to field test it
+* Still need to field test it.
+* Still need to host it on Heroku.

 &nbsp;